LinneaToth/bookshelf/README.md

 The main purpose of this project is to get acquainted with C#.
 Coming from a TypeScript background with some Node experience, I chose ASP.NET Core Minimal API as a first touchdown since its syntax feels familiar from Express.

+Is it beautiful?
+Does it have a fancy interface?
+Is the code and the architecture clean and perfect?
+No!
+Am I happy with it?
+YES!
+I did what I pursued and have learned a lot along the way!

 ## Stack

 - **Backend:** ASP.NET Core Minimal API (C#, .NET 10)